Going it alone in Botswana

 The extent of the Oodi Weavers project's impact on the village is a complex and sensitive area.
 At their cooperative meetings the weavers discuss the problems.
 The factory has been regarded with a mixture of jealousy and suspicion by some villagers for a number of reasons.

-In a number of ways the factory has proved to be a focal point for village tensions and in some ways has heightened these.
-For example, the women workers, despite the fact that they are earning wages well above the national average, are expected to do traditional ‘women’s work’ when they return after a day at the factory - collecting water and firewood, cooking and so on.
+* The village has a high proportion of migrant workers and the weaving centre has done nothing to reduce their numbers. * The cooperative and the idea of cooperative organisation have not been welcomed with open arms by all the people and interest groups in the village, although most people are willing to talk about the cooperative and its ideals. * In a number of ways the factory has proved to be a focal point for village tensions and in some ways has heightened these.
+For example, the women workers, despite the fact that they are earning wages well above the national average, are expected to do traditional 'women's work' when they return after a day at the factory - collecting water and firewood, cooking and so on.

 Since the initial loan to the factory was repaid, the centre has operated as an entirely independent unit - and the workers prize that independence.
 In 1977 an aid organisation offered $70,000 for a new display room (something that was badly needed) but the offer was turned down because the people felt they would lose their self-reliance and independence.